schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/our_story.md

   their love grew stronger.
 </p>
 <p>
-  Late 2020, Marijne started feeling less happy with her PhD.
+  Marijne had been a unsure about her carreer in science for a while.
+  The additional stress of corona and working from home brought this to a boiling point.
   After a lot of considering, she decided to quit her PhD in the spring of 2021.
   It was a very difficult decision that she could only make with the support of Savannah.
-  She has since found a job that she loves, with the dutch tax office.
+  After a summer of recovering, including a trip to Paris and reading lots of books, Marijne starter her new job with the dutch tax office.
+  Her new job fits her much better and she is now very excited to tell you more about taxes.
 </p>

 <h3>Engagement</h3>